 Whether you’re sailing for the very first time or are a certified veteran with tried and true sea legs, there’s always something that can be learned from a cruise experience.
 So here are our pro tips for a cruise vacation.

 2. Parking – If you are driving to the port, you’ll need to find a place to leave your vehicle for the duration of your cruise.
-All cruise ports have on-site parking; however, the convenience of being just a short walk from the ship is offset by the high cost as this is certainly the most expensive place to put your car.
+All cruise ports have on-site parking; however, the convenience of being just a short walk from the ship is offset by the high cost – this is certainly the most expensive place to put your car.
 Instead, do some research ahead of your trip and try to locate a suitable lot just beyond the port.
 If you do, chances are that you’ll pay substantially less.
-Another suggestion is nearby hotels especially if you’re planning to stay overnight before heading out to sea.
+Another suggestion is parking at a nearby hotel, especially if you’re planning to stay there overnight before heading out to sea.
 Hotels neighboring the port often offer long-term parking for their guests, and many offer shuttle service to the port just as airport-adjacent hotels tend to do.

-3. Cruise Port Security – If you’re expecting to find the same kind of inconvenience and hassle as airport security, you can take a deep breath and relax because they are not nearly alike.
+3. Cruise Port Security – If you’re expecting to find the same kind of inconvenience and hassle as airport security, you can take a deep breath and relax because they are not alike.
 There is no removal of shoes and coats or emptying your pockets into plastic bins.
 Nor is there a 3-ounce minimum on liquids such as your toiletries.
 Instead, the procedure is limited to an x-ray of your luggage and a metal detector sweep of your body.

 5. Alcohol – Most cruise lines do not allow passengers to embark with hard liquor and/or beer.
 That said, most will allow for wine or champagne with guidelines of one bottle per cabin or per adult.
 If you’re unsure of what the rules are, simply check with your cruise line before your trip.
 While it’s true that a single bottle won’t last long during your vacation, it can help you to save a few dollars considering onboard alcohol prices.

-‘All you can drink’ packages are becoming the norm, not just for alcohol but for soft drinks as well.
+‘All you can drink’ packages are the norm, not just for alcohol but for soft drinks as well.
 Certainly, it’s a convenient option.
 However, it’s not entirely practical for casual drinkers because the plans are set up such that 7-10 drinks a day must be ordered for passengers to realize any kind of savings.
-If you’re ordering anything less than that, you might want to stick with a pay-as-you-go program as that will definitely end up the cheaper option in the long run.
+If you’re ordering anything less than that, you might want to stick with a pay-as-you-go program as that will end up being the cheaper option in the long run.

 7. Order Extra Meals – Having difficulty choosing between two main entrees, or perhaps you’ve enjoyed your meal so much you feel as though you could eat more of the same?
 Such a scenario isn’t a dilemma on a cruise because there is an opportunity to order more than one meal.
 The majority of travelers are not aware of the option to order an additional meal; however, it’s totally acceptable, specifically in the main dining room.
 So, eat until your heart’s content – after all, you’re on vacation!
 Of course, this only applies to restaurants included in your cruise package.
 It does not apply to restaurants that are at an extra cost.

 8. Sea Sickness – Even if you think you won’t require medications for seasickness, it’s wise to have them on hand in case of an emergency.
 No two cruises are the same, so just because you felt fine on the last cruise you took doesn’t mean that a storm or rough seas won’t be a factor in turning you green this time around.
 Patches, as well as wristbands, are one way to go (the brand name of Sea-Band comes to mind), but you can also consider Dramamine (brand name Gravol) as well as home remedies.
 However, in the event that you’ve forgotten to pack something and you start to feel ill with symptoms of nausea, dizziness, and sweating, head straight for Guest Services before the feeling gets the better of you.
 Generally speaking, they are equipped to provide passengers with the necessary motion sickness pills.